sw1ckham/i-brary/README.md

 - Throughout all my html pages I had forgotton to add an alt tag to my images (Corrected)

+#### Final HTML Validation bugs:

+-  The value of the for attribute of the label element must be the ID of a non-hidden form control.
+- Attribute required is only allowed when the input type is checkbox, date, datetime-local, email, file, month, number, password, radio, search, tel, text, time, url, or week.

+#### Final CSS Validation bugs:

+- Congratulations!
+No Error Found.

 ### Bugs during developement

 1. The columns the cards from Materialize were in, were not centering inside their row.
 * [Solution](https://stackoverflow.com/questions/50671682/center-align-items-in-materializecss-row): Add a flexbox class to the column you need to center.
 Add custom styles to center.

-2. Edit book function, when you edit a book, they book would disappear.
+2. Edit book function, when you edit a book, the book would disappear.
-* Solution - I needed to add a 'username' field in the form, and in tell the function to pull the 'added by' username from the form and fill that field in the database.
+* Solution - I needed to add a 'username' field in the form, and in turn tell the function to pull the 'added by' username from the form and fill that field in the database.
 Once I made those changes, the new edited version had the same username in the 'added_by' field as before and therefore showed up correctly on the 'My Books' page with the correct changes made.